-P. Namperumalsamy, MD was nominated by the All India Ophthalmology Society to receive this year's Outstanding Humanitarian Service Award.
+Alan S. Crandall, MD, was nominated by the American Society of Cataract and Refractive Surgery to receive this year's Outstanding Humanitarian Service Award.

 For more than 18 years, Dr. Crandall has dedicated his skills, his time and his personal financial support to curing preventable blindness in the developing world.
 He has also identified and educated up-and-coming ophthalmic leaders in countries that lack adequate opportunities for advanced training.

 Dr. Crandall's first eye care mission began almost 20 years ago in Ghana, when an acquaintance who was working there asked him to hold a surgical camp.
 Dr. Crandall used his copious skills as a surgeon to try and make a dent in the backlog of needless blindness.
 An enthusiastic teacher, he quickly realized that helping developing countries to create or expand their own ophthalmology residency program would be the key to long-term success.
 He began working with local authorities and medical professionals, bringing promising young ophthalmologists to the Moran Eye Center for advanced training, and providing equipment and supplies to their home hospitals.
 Dr. Crandall continued to expand the scope of his work.
 He formed strategic partnerships with other physicians, especially with Geoff Tabin, MD, throughout the United States and abroad to ensure quality training for as many young ophthalmologists as possible.
 He has conducted numerous outreach trips to Tanzania, Ethiopia, Kenya, Nepal, India and China.